Steve Carell: 2004–2013: The Office and comedic roles

+2014–2018: Dramatic film roles

 In 2014, Carell starred in the true crime drama film Foxcatcher alongside Mark Ruffalo and Channing Tatum in which Carell played the millionaire and convicted murderer John Eleuthère du Pont.
 It premiered at the Cannes Film Festival.
 Carell was nominated for the Golden Globe for Best Actor and the Academy Award for Best Actor.

 In 2015, Carell reprised his role as Gru for a cameo appearance in the film Minions.

 Carell played activist Steven Goldstein in the gay rights drama Freeheld, replacing Zach Galifianakis, who dropped out due to scheduling conflicts.
 The film co-stars Julianne Moore, Elliot Page, and Michael Shannon, and was released in October 2015.

 He followed this with another biographical drama, The Big Short, in which he portrayed banker Steve Eisman, whose name was changed in the film to Mark Baum.
 Directed by Adam McKay, the film stars Christian Bale, Ryan Gosling, and Brad Pitt, and it was released in December 2015.
 The film earned Carell a Golden Globe Award nomination for Best Actor.
 The film was also nominated for the Academy Award for Best Picture.

-In 2016, he replaced Bruce Willis in Woody Allen's Café Society (2016), alongside Kristen Stewart and Jesse Eisenberg.
+The following year he replaced Bruce Willis in Woody Allen's Café Society (2016), alongside Kristen Stewart and Jesse Eisenberg.
 The film premiered at the 69th Cannes Film Festival opening the festival.
-The film is certified fresh with the consensus on Rotten Tomatoes reading, "Café Society's lovely visuals and charming performances round out a lightweight late-period Allen comedy whose genuine pleasures offset its amiable predictability."
+The film's consensus on Rotten Tomatoes reads, "Café Society's lovely visuals and charming performances round out a lightweight late-period Allen comedy whose genuine pleasures offset its amiable predictability."
 In 2017, Carell headlined the biographical comedy-drama Battle of the Sexes, portraying tennis star Bobby Riggs, with Emma Stone co-starring as Billie Jean King.
 The film earned both Carell and Stone Golden Globe nominations.
-Carell also starred as Larry "Doc" Shepherd in the film Last Flag Flying.
+Carell also starred as Larry "Doc" Shepherd in the war comedy-drama film Last Flag Flying directed by Richard Linklater starring Laurence Fishburne and Bryan Cranston.

 In 2018, Carell starred in three films.
 He led the addiction drama Beautiful Boy as real life father David Sheff, whose son Nic (Timothée Chalamet) struggles with drug addiction.
 He also played Donald Rumsfeld in Adam McKay's political satire, Vice, about the life of former Vice President Dick Cheney (Christian Bale).
 The film received mixed reviews, and went on to be nominated for eight Academy Awards, including Best Picture.
 His third 2018 role was starring as Mark Hogancamp of Marwencol in Robert Zemeckis' Welcome to Marwen.
 The film received a 32% on Rotten Tomatoes, with the critical consensus reading, "Welcome to Marwen has dazzling effects and a sadly compelling story, but the movie's disjointed feel and clumsy screenplay make this invitation easy to decline."
 The movie was a box office failure, grossing $12.7 million against a budget of around $49 million.